fitzwolf/DL4HGPTProject/README.md

 ## 📓 Jupyter Notebooks

 ### `DL4HRecreationSimulated.ipynb`
+- *This was attempts to recreate the original paper*
 - End-to-end recreation of the TRACE pipeline using synthetic ICU data.
 - Trains a TRACE encoder via masked modeling on `RichSyntheticICUDataset`.
 - Evaluates representation quality using: